 Description Deck began his career as a stove-maker, working first in Vienna, where he produced stoves for Schönbrunn Palace, and, after 1847, in Paris.
 At the Exposition Universelle held in Paris in 1855, he was so impressed by the Minton factory's brightly colored majolica wares that he decided to produce his own.
 The following year, he opened a factory for "artistic faience."
 Inspired by the designs and colors of Turkish Iznik wares, he developed his own range of colors, including a distinctive turquoise known as "bleu Deck."
 Deck employed a number of noted artists to work for him and continued to exhibit in the various international exhibitions, winning a wide following both in England and America as well as in France.
 Deck derived inspiration from both Near Eastern and Asian ceramics.
 This example, with its bright colored plant motifs superimposed over a yellow ground with spiral patterns, was derived from Japanese 17th-century Kutani ware.

 - Botanical Delights: Floral Motifs in 19th-Century Art.
-Strathmore Hall Art Center, North Bethesda; Academy of the Arts, Easton, Easton; Government House, Annapolis.
+Government House, Annapolis; Strathmore Hall Art Center, North Bethesda; Academy Art Museum, Easton.
 1998-1999.

 Provenance Henry Walters, Baltimore [date and mode of acquisition unknown]; Walters Art Museum, 1931, by bequest.

 Download Image Add to Collection Share on Twitter Share on Facebook Creative Commons License